timwu-ipevo/mcp-openai-gemini-llama-example/README.md

 # How to use Anthropic MCP Server with open LLMs, OpenAI or Google Gemini

-This repository contains a basic example of how to build an AI agent using the Model Context Protocol (MCP) with an open LLM (Meta Llama 3), and a SQLite database.
+This repository contains a basic example of how to build an AI agent using the Model Context Protocol (MCP) with an open LLM (Meta Llama 3), OpenAI or Google Gemini, and a SQLite database.
 It's designed to be a simple, educational demonstration, not a production-ready framework.

-## What it does
+## Setup

 This code sets up a simple CLI agent that can interact with a SQLite database through an MCP server.
 It uses the official SQLite MCP server and demonstrates:

 *   Connecting to an MCP server
 *   Loading and using tools and resources from the MCP server
 *   Converting tools into LLM-compatible function calls
-*   Interacting with an LLM using the `openai` SDK.
+*   Interacting with an LLM using the `openai` SDK or `google-genai` SDK.

 ## How to use it

 *   Docker installed and running.
 *   Hugging Face account and an access token (for using the Llama 3 model).
+*   Google API key (for using the Gemini model).

 ### Installation